 We leveraged the available RNA-seq data from the Mouse Genome Project and ENCODE 3 to study pseudogene biology as reflected by their transcription potential.
-This is thought to either relate to the exaptive functionality of pseudogenes or be a residual leftover from their existence as genes.
-For both the human and the mouse reference genomes, we detected that about 15% of pseudogenes were transcribed across a variety of tissues, a result similar with previous pan tissue analyses (Figure 6A,B).
-Due to data availability for the 18 mouse strains, we restricted our tissue analysis to brain.
+Pseudogene transcription is thought to either relate to the exaptive functionality of pseudogenes or be a residual leftover from their existence as genes.
+For both the human and the mouse reference genomes, we detected that about 15% of pseudogenes were transcribed across a variety of tissues, a result similar to previous pan tissue analyses (Figure 6A,B).
+Due to data availability for the 18 mouse strains, we restricted our tissue analysis to the brain.
 Similar to the previously observed pattern in human and other model organisms, pseudogene transcription in mouse strains shows higher tissue and strain specificity compared to the protein coding counterpart (Supplementary Figure SF4).
-Also, pseudogenes with strain specific transcription were more common than those with cross-strain transcription.
+Also, pseudogenes with strain-specific transcription were more common than those with cross-strain transcription.

 The pseudogenes conserved across all strains show a uniform level of transcription.
-However, the proportion of transcribed pseudogenes in brain is half (2.5%) of that observed across the entire dataset.
-Moreover, for strain specific pseudogenes, the fraction of transcribed elements varies across the strains (Supplementary Figure SF4).
+However, the proportion of transcribed pseudogenes in the brain is half (2.5%) that observed across the entire dataset.
+Moreover, for strain-specific pseudogenes, the fraction of transcribed elements varies across the strains (Supplementary Figure SF4).

 5. Mouse pseudogene resource

-We created a pseudogene resource that organizes all of the pseudogenes across the available mouse strains and reference genome, as well as associated phenotypic information in a MySQL database (Figure 6).
+We created a pseudogene resource that organizes all of the pseudogenes across the available mouse strains and the reference genome, as well as associated phenotypic information in a MySQL database (Figure 6).
 All the available data is also provided as flat files for ease of manipulation.
 The database contains three types of information: details about the annotation, comparisons of the pseudogenes across strains, and phenotypic information associated with the pseudogenes and the corresponding mouse strains.
-Each pseudogene is given a unique universal identifier as well as a strain specific ID in order to facilitate both the comparison of specific pseudogenes across strains and collective differences in pseudogene content between strains.
-In order to facilitate a direct comparison between human and mouse we also provide orthology links between each mouse entry and the corresponding human counterpart.
+Each pseudogene is given a unique universal identifier as well as a strain-specific ID in order to facilitate both the comparison of specific pseudogenes across strains and collective differences in pseudogene content between strains.
+To facilitate a direct comparison between human and mouse we also provide orthology links between each mouse entry and the corresponding human counterpart.
 A flat file for each pseudogene annotation containing all pertinent associated information will also be available.
 Queries on specific pseudogenes will return the relevant flat file.

 Pseudogene annotation information encompasses the genomic context of each pseudogene, its parent gene and transcript Ensembl IDs, the level of confidence in the pseudogene as a function of agreement between manual and automated annotation pipelines, and the pseudogene biotype.